KataChannel/tazagroup/FEATURES.md

 ✅ Complete API infrastructure with NextJS App Router
 ✅ Mobile-responsive design across all components
-✅ Form validation with Zod schemas and error handling ✅ Database integration with Prisma ORM and SQLite
-✅ Email verification workflow with dedicated pages
+✅ Form validation with Zod schemas and error handling ✅ Database integration with Prisma ORM and PostgreSQL ✅ Email verification workflow with dedicated pages
 ✅ Password reset system with secure token handling